marmelin/ngtools-webpack-error-message-undefined/README.md

 This code is a temporary one, to get rid of the message undefined error.

+*NOTE: This is not the complete project - only the part to trace the error!*

 ### Versions
 See output of `$ ng --version`